+Upon receiving the CORALL kit, store the Library Generation Module at -20°C and the Purification Module (PB, PS, and EB) at +4 °C. Prolonged storage of BD O at -20°C does not affect the stability of the solution.
+Storage at +4°C together with the Purification Module is suggested for user convenience.
+Ensure BD O is fully thawed and equilibrated to room temperature before use.

-Upon receiving the CORALL kit, store BD O and the Purification Module (PB, PS, and EB) at +4 °C. The rest of the kit should be stored in a -20 °C freezer.
-Before use, check the contents of BD O and PS which may precipitate during shipping.
-If a precipitate is visible or the content appears turbid, incubate at 37 °C until buffer components dissolve completely.
+Before use, check the contents of BD O and PS which may precipitate during storage.
+If a precipitate is visible or the content appears turbid, incubate at 37 $^{\circ}$ C until buffer components dissolve completely.